Gyu-Bin-Yoon/Gyu-Bin-Yoon/README.md

 ### Hi there 👋

-❕I'm a student who want to be a digital forensics expert in cyber bureau❕
+💜 I'm a student who want to be a digital forensics expert in cyber bureau 💜